-- 5.28 Policy 35: Promoting Sustainable Transport may help to mitigate the potential impacts of development in relation to increased emissions from vehicle traffic, as it requires development proposals to promote the use of sustainable modes of transport.
+5.37 Policy 35: Promoting Sustainable Transport may help to mitigate the potential impacts of development in relation to increased emissions from vehicle traffic, as it requires development proposals to promote the use of sustainable modes of transport.
 Specifically, developments should prioritise pedestrian and cycle access to and within the site; protect and improve public transport provision and/or facilities, adopting a 400m walk to bus stop standard; make suitable provision to accommodate the efficient delivery of goods and supplies; and make suitable provision for electric vehicle charging, car clubs and car sharing when considering car park provision.
-These measures should help to reduce traffic generation resulting from residential, employment and other types of development. - 5.29 Policy 40: Biodiversity and Geodiversity will provide some mitigation for the potential impacts of air pollution on the SAC because it sets out the Council's commitment to have regard to biodiversity and geodiversity when considering development proposals.
-It seeks to protect, manage and enhance international, national and local sites of biological and geological conservation importance, having regard to the hierarchy of designated sites and the need for appropriate buffer zones.
+These measures should help to reduce traffic generation resulting from residential, employment and other types of development.

-5.30 However, even taking into account the identified mitigation, until traffic forecast data are available for the A1098, A15 and A180 it is not possible to conclude that the Local Plan would not have a likely significant effect on the Humber Estuary SAC as a result of air pollution.
+- 5.38 Policy 40: Biodiversity and Geodiversity will provide some mitigation for the potential impacts of air pollution on the SAC because it sets out the Council's commitment to have regard to biodiversity and geodiversity when considering development proposals.
+It seeks to protect, manage and enhance international, national and local sites of biological and geological conservation importance, having regard to the hierarchy of designated sites and the need for appropriate buffer zones. - 5.39 The additional text that has been added to the supporting text of Policy 4 also provides mitigation in relation to the potential impacts of emissions from industrial sources. - 5.40 Taking into account the identified mitigation, it is concluded that the Pre-submission Draft Local Plan (taking into account proposed modifications) would not have adverse effects on the integrity of the Humber Estuary SAC as a result of air pollution, either from increased traffic or commercial sources.